misterorion/misterorion.com/content/posts/lambda-update-ami.md

 tags: ["AWS", "DevOps"]
 ---

-Are you sick and tired of manually updating your auto-scaling group launch templates?
-Are you fed-up with clicking around in the AWS console like a little monkey every time AWS releases a new AMI?
+Are you tired of manually updating your auto-scaling group launch templates?

 ## Background

 I run all of my applications in containers on ECS.
 The ECS instances in my cluster are just bare-bones, compute instances in an auto-scaling group.
-I think of them as a pool of resources (compute and memory).
-The only configuration configuration necessary is mounting my elasitc file system at boot so my containers can mount directories as volumes.
+I think of them as a pool of resources (cattle not pets).
+The only configuration performed is mounting an elasitc file system at boot.
 This is accomplished by the `user-data` section of my launch template.

-AWS frequently updates the machine images (AMIs) used for their compute instances.
-The updates usually contain kernel updates, security patches, and other miscellaneous fixes.
-This is nice because the new AMIs contain a roll-up of new software so you don't need to use other configuration-management software to update your instances.

-When Amazon publishes new ECS-optimized AMIs, I need to update all ECS instances my cluster to this AMI.
+AWS frequently updates their ECS-optimized AMIs.
+The updates contain new versions of the ECS Agent, kernel updates, security patches, and other miscellaneous fixes.
+I want to update all ECS instances my cluster to this new AMI.
 How do we do this without any manual work?
 To make my life easier, I created a little Lambda function to take care of it.

 ## IAM role for Lambda

 As usual, my first step when working with Lambda is to create an IAM policy and IAM role.
 If I don't perform this step at the beginning, I'll inevitably find that my function doesn't work and I'll start second-guessing my code, while the root cause is permissions.
 Approaching the problem with a security-first mindset also helps me think about how the pieces fit together.

-Below is the IAM role for this Lambda function.
-Very simple.
-We allow getting an SSM parameter with the latest launch template version, allow creating and deleting EC2 launch template versions and sending SNS notification updates.
-Under `resource` you should add the full `arn`s to your EC2 launch template, SNS topic and auto-scaling group.
+Below is the IAM policy for this Lambda function.
+We allow getting an SSM parameter, creating and deleting EC2 launch template versions, creating auto-scaling group actions, and sending SNS notification updates.

+If you would like to use this policy, remember to add the full `arn` of your EC2 launch template, SNS topic and auto-scaling group.

 ```json
 {